Reading Time: 4 minutes

 Comorbid disorders like PTSD and addiction must be treated simultaneously in a professional setting.
 Patients need to slowly overcome both issues at the same time so that one will not impede the progress of another.
 For example, if the individual’s PTSD goes untreated while they are being treated for addiction, they will be much more likely to relapse back to drug abuse because their PTSD is still causing them all the same issues.

 Medications and behavioral therapies can be used to treat both disorders.
 Cognitive-behavioral therapy is often especially beneficial for the treatment of addiction and mental disorders.
 This program helps patients learn how to recognize the true reasons for their substance abuse as well as how to cope with their trauma in safe, rewarding ways.
-According to the Substance Abuse and Mental Services Administration, there is a specific, trauma-informed approach to treatment that is also very effective for those who are suffering from PTSD and addiction.
+There is a specific, trauma-informed approach to treatment that is also very effective for those who are suffering from PTSD and addiction.